dxw/playbook/playbook.md

 These principles help us live up to our [values](#our-values), and guide our behaviour and decision making in all the things we do at dxw.

+#### Start with people and their needs

+At dxw we want to create public services that work well for everyone who depends on them.

+We start by understanding the different people who will use and be affected by a service.
+Wherever possible we work with them to design and test the things they will use.

+We actively consider the intended and unintended consequences of our work on people, communities and the planet.

 #### Keep an agile mindset

 At dxw, we think that agile is a mindset that’s accepting of change, curious